-- 11. It is noted that in the case of USADA v.
+- In this regard, it is noted that G.'s counsel was asked at the outset of the hearing whether, if the Panel were to be of the view after hearing the evidence that "this looks really bad for G., [we] wish she'd come in and testify", the Respondent would like to receive an explicit "early warning" from the Panel so as to be able to re-consider her decision to no testify.
+The answer was "no".
+As her counsel put it: "If you're at comfortable satisfaction [having heard the evidence against G.], and we've chosen not to testify and we could have alleviated comfortable satisfaction, shame on us". - It is noted that in the case of USADA v.
 C. the Arbitral Tribunal found that it "may draw certain adverse inferences" from the Respondent's refusal to testify, though "there is no rule obligating a Tribunal to draw an adverse inference".
-Indeed, the Tribunal went on to hold that "no adverse inference is necessary" given that the weight of the evidence "is already adverse to C. so no further adverse inference need be drawn". - 9.
-The situation is similar in the present case.
-M. has been provided every conceivable opportunity to provide an exculpatory explanation of his own statements evidencing his guilt.
-He has had ample opportunity to deny ever making such statements.
-But because he has not offered any evidence of his own concerning his admission to W. of his use of the Clear, the Panel can only rely on the testimony of W. That testimony is more than merely adverse to M.; it is fatal to his case.
+Indeed, the Tribunal went on to hold that "no adverse inference is necessary" given that the weight of the evidence "is already adverse to C. so no further adverse inference need be drawn". - The situation is similar in the present case.
+G. has been provided every conceivable 15. opportunity to provide an exculpatory explanation of her own statements evidencing her guilt.
+She has had ample opportunity to deny ever making such statements.
+She has had the benefit (not often afforded a Respondent) of an offer from the Panel, which she declined, of an "early warning" so as to able to reconsider her position in the event that the Panel were to be inclined to draw an adverse inference from her refusal to testify.
+But because she has not offered any evidence of her own concerning her conversations with W. and in particular her admission regarding her use of the Clear, the Panel can only rely on the testimony of W. That testimony is more than merely adverse to G.; it is fatal to her case.
 In the circumstances, faced with uncontroverted evidence of such a direct and compelling nature, there is simply no need for any additional inference to be drawn from the Respondent's refusal to testify.
-The evidence alone is sufficient to convict. - 10.
-In its 4 March 2005 Decision on Evidentiary and Procedural Issues, the Panel observed that "it makes little, if indeed any difference, whether a 'beyond reasonable doubt' or 'comfortable satisfaction' standard is applied to determine the claims against the [Respondent] (...).
-Either way, USADA bears the burden of proving, by strong evidence commensurate with the serious claims it makes that the [Respondent] committed the doping offences in question". - 11.
-USADA has met this standard.
-The Panel has no doubt in this case, and is more than comfortably satisfied, that M. committed the doping offence in question.
-It has been presented with strong, indeed uncontroverted, evidence of doping by M., in the form of an admission contained in his statements made to W. and to others while in her presence.
-On this basis, the Tribunal finds Respondent guilty of a doping offence.
-In particular, the Panel finds M. guilty of the offence of admitting having used a prohibited substance under IAAF Rules 55.2(iii) and 60.1(iii). - 12.
-In the circumstances, the Panel finds that M.'s admission of his use of prohibited substances merits a period of ineligibility under IAAF Rules of two years. - 13.
-This period of ineligibility shall commence to run as of 6 June 2005, being the first day of M.'s hearing.
-The Panel is of the view that this date of commencement of the sanction is fair and appropriate in the particular circumstances of this case in view of the numerous delays in the hearing process unattributable to the Athlete, including as a result of the agreement of all parties that M.'s and G.' cases should be run in tandem.
-Although this agreement entailed significant efficiencies overall, and doubtless permitted the two cases to be heard and decided
+The evidence alone is sufficient to convict. - In its 4 March 2005 Decision on Evidentiary and Procedural Issues, the Panel observed that "it makes little, if indeed any difference, whether a 'beyond reasonable doubt' or 'comfortable satisfaction' standard is applied to determine the claims against the [Respondent] (...).
+Either